gglessner/MQulator/README.md

 - Use `--truststore` if you want a different truststore; otherwise, the keystore is used for both.
 - Use `--keystoretype PKCS12` for PFX/P12 files, `PEM` for PEM files, or `JKS` for JKS files (default).
 - Use `--ciphersuite` to override the default TLS cipher suite.
+- Use `--debug-tls` to enable verbose TLS handshake debugging for troubleshooting connection issues.
 - The tool will prompt for the keystore password (except for PEM files, which don't require passwords).
 - Each message is logged to its own file: `logs/QUEUE1_YYYYMMDD_HHMMSS_NNNN.log`.